CSaldajeno/cse15l-lab-reports/lab-report1.md

 ![Image2](cd_argument.png)
 * The working directory is /home/lecture1
-* The working directory is changed to the subcategory of the home directory, lecture1.
+* The working directory is changed to the subndirectory of the home directory, lecture1.
 * The output is not an error.

 ![Image3](cd_path.png)